darkalchemy/Pu-239/README.md

 10. Replace Simple Captcha with reCAPTCHA V3 - Done
 11. Fully responsive and mobile ready
 12. Drag and Drop Image Upload - Done
-13. Use unix sockets for all local server connection - Done
+13. Use unix sockets for all local server connections - Done

 This is a fork of U-232 V4.